Inclusion in sailing

 - However, we do not already see it as an inclusion if disabled people are allowed to sail.
 Inclusion only exists when people with and without disabilities do sailing under the same conditions - in the best case, when people with and without disabilities sail against each other in regattas with equal chances.

 - These conditions are probably unique worldwide when competing with the sailing boat of the 2.4mR class.
 For years, national and international people with and without disabilities of all ages and all genders have been sailing against each other on a high tactical and high-tech level.
 At the open world championships there are winners both with and without disabilities.

-- The fact that disabled and non-disabled people can sail in the 2.4mR is an important step towards participation in the world of all people.
-This is a great step forward in the not too distant times when even parents had to hide their handicapped children so that they did not "disturb" or a defect fell on the producers.
+- The fact that disabled and non-disabled people can sail in the 2.4mR is an important step towards participating in the world of all people.
+This is a great step forward from the not too distant times when even parents had to hide their disabled children so that they would not “disturb” or a blemish would fall on the producers.

-- Interestingly enough, disabled people are “rejected” in para competitions.
-This is not necessary for sailing in the 2.4mR boat class.
-Here is a unique chance to go one step further; namely to realize real inclusion in sport.
+- Interestingly enough, however, disabled people are also "singled out" in para-competitions.
+However, this is not necessary for sailing in the 2.4mR boat class.
+Here is a unique opportunity to go one step further; namely to realize real inclusion in sport.

 - The German 2.4mR class association is committed to ensuring that all regattas in the 2.4mR are advertised "openly" worldwide - as has been the norm in Germany for a long time.